tobega/tailspin-v0/TailspinReference.md

 After the categories you specify the word `collect` followed by a structure where keys are paired with a reference to a constructor for a [collector](#collector) object.
 The full syntax could be for example `$myArray(by $myArray({x:}) collect {ysum: Sum&{of: :(y:)})` to obtain an array of unique x values paired with the sum of y values that were previously associated with that x value.

+A projection can utilize [structure expansion](#structure-expansion) to produce a stream of structures for each structure.
+This can for example be used to ungroup values previously collected into a group.

 ## Matchers
 A matcher is a criterion enclosed by angle brackets.
 A sequence of matchers is evaluated from the